TheLittlePolaris/YuiTS/README.md

 - Some basic administrative commands
 - The permission for each command is base on the executor permissions and yui's permissions
 - Most of Yui's command are flexible, which means you can change the position of the arguments, like the `holostat` command, but there are always rules to follow.
-- For Yui's admin command, you can have multiple targets, like you can assign many roles to many users, role can eithe be a Role `@mention` or Role `Name`, and targets have to be `@mentioned`, for example: `>admin addrole @RoleName1 RoleName2 @target1 @target2 <?reason>`, for `kick` or `ban`, rule is also the same, action will be applied for all `@mentioned` targets, no matter where you mention them, so please be careful.
+- For Yui's admin command, you can have multiple targets, like you can assign many roles to many users, role can either be a Role `@mention` or Role `Name`, and targets have to be `@mentioned`, for example: `>admin addrole @RoleName1 RoleName2 @target1 @target2 <?reason>`, for `kick` or `ban`, rule is also the same, action will be applied for all `@mentioned` targets, no matter where you mention them, so please be careful.

 > **How to use ?**